CharlieAnthony/Java-Compiler/README.md

 ## Contact

 If you have any questions, feel free to reach out to me.
-My discord handle is `charlieanthony`
+My discord handle is `charlieanthony`.

 ## Acknowledgements
 - [ANTLR](https://www.antlr.org/)